 Communicate new features and updates both inside and outside of the product.
 Highlight new ways the product can help users and show your commitment to improving the product and bringing more value.
 However, building in-app product announcements in-house can be costly, time-consuming, and challenging to maintain.
 With Lou, you can launch new feature announcements for free in just minutes, with no dev time required.

-Product adoption rates differ for everyone
+Conclusion: Product adoption rates differ for every SaaS product

 The most important part of increasing the adoption of a product is to keep a close eye on your user base, discover and iterate on their needs, and make adjustments quickly.
 Remember that you can't rush the product adoption process.
 You can only consistently improve the product and make the product's onboarding flow as seamless as possible.